 This final section building on the earlier description in 45:1-8 describes the division of the land between the 12 tribes.
 Once again, it is vital to study a diagram in a Study Bible.
 The final section (v30-36) describes the capital, Jerusalem.

 47:22 is crucial.
 It answers the question of modern-day Palestine: ‘Who have settled among you and who have children.
 You are to consider them as native-born Israelites; along with you they are to be allotted an inheritance among the tribes of Israel.’
-When this happens there will be peace in Israel and the prayers of many.
+When this happens there will be peace in Israel and the prayers of many will have been answered.

 The overall message of Ezekiel: